 Yes, we are pet friendly and very proud to have a gold award from the RSPCA!
 We’re also chuffed to have a 5* food hygiene certificate.

-In early 2023 we will be starting work on a new extension, to expand Oakwood Court with an array of new facilities and an additional 27 bedrooms.
-Click here to find out more about the extension.
+In early 2023 we started work on a new extension, to expand Oakwood Court with an array of new facilities and an additional 27 bedrooms.
+Click here to find out more about the extension

 Let the sun shine every day.
 Make us your new home.
 Contact us today.